Saint-Prosper-de-Champlain

-Before September 4, 2010, it was known simply as Saint-Prosper.

 History

 The area opened up for colonization in the middle of the 19th century, and in 1850 the Parish of Saint-Prosper was established out of the territories of Sainte-Geneviève-de-Batiscan and Sainte-Anne-de-la-Pérade.
 It was named after Prosper of Aquitaine possibly by Bishop Joseph Signay who wanted to emphasize the "prosperity" of the first settlers, who were poor but brave.
 In 1853, its post office opened, and two years later, the Parish Municipality of Saint-Prosper was formed, with Augustin Massicotte as first mayor.

 In 1861, Saint-Prosper had 1028 inhabitants, and at the start of 1900, there were nearly 1500 persons.

 On December 31, 2001, it was transferred from the Francheville Regional County to the new Les Chenaux Regional County, following the creation of the new City of Trois-Rivières and the dissolution of the Francheville RCM.

+Before September 4, 2010, it was known simply as Saint-Prosper, on that date, the Parish Municipality of Saint-Prosper changed its name and statutes to become the Municipality of Saint-Prosper-de-Champlain.

+Geography

+The territory of Saint-Prosper-de-Champlain is mainly part of the Sainte-Anne River watershed.
+However, a small area to the west, bordering Saint-Stanislas and Sainte-Geneviève-de-Batiscan, is part of the Batiscanie region.
+The Charest River crosses the eastern part of the municipality from north-east to south-east.